Financial-Times/origami-website/_components/compatibility.md

 #### Loading JavaScript asynchronously

-If our test passes, then we can load any JavaScript our page might need, and we'll need to make sure it happens asynchronously so that it doesn't block any rendering:
+If our browser passes the test and there is JavaScript that should only be served for the `enhanced` experience, we can load the JavaScript dynamically.

+If there is JavaScript to execute regardless of the experience served to the browser, we should add a `<script>` element to load that JavaScript.

 <pre><code class="o-syntax-highlight--javascript">&lt;script>
 	(function(src) {